GaryStanton/phaser3-merged-input/README.md

     }
 ```

+### New in v1.7.0
+A new plugin specific eventEmitter instance exists at `mergedInput.events`.
+You may use this across your game to listen for keypresses, button presses and device changes (i.e. moving from using the keyboard to a gamepad).

 ## Demo / Dev
 A demo scene is included in the repository.
 The demo has been updated to incorporate the mapped buttons and interactions included in v1.4.0 and the helper functions added in v1.6.0